Q. Is there a book list for the books you are buying back?

 Q. But I bought the book like that!

-Unfortunately we can't go back in time and see the book as it was at the time you bought it.
-Our cashiers try to look for any obvious damage to our books as we sell them, but ultimately it is your responsibility to ensure that the book you are buying is in good condition.
-We can only judge the copy that you're showing us today!
+Our cashiers look for any obvious damage to our books when we sell them and would mention it before selling, but ultimately it is your responsibility to ensure that the book you are buying is in good condition.
+We can only judge the copy that you're showing us today.